In Season: Strawberry Risotto

-There’s something particular to a locally-grown strawberry that makes all other versions (talking to you, California) pale in comparison.
+There’s something particular to a locally-grown strawberry that makes all other versions pale in comparison (talking to you, California).
 Like a fine wine, you can taste the spirit of a place in a strawberry, not to mention the weather and soil that produced it.

 Our opportunity to enjoy this simple pleasure is rapidly disappearing as the season moves on to blueberries, currants, and stone fruit.
 Pick up a basket of these early summer gems from any one of our numerous strawberry growers (full list available here), and make this Strawberry Risotto from Lisa Posatska of VOLPE Artisan Baker tonight!

 By: Lisa Posatska

 - 60 mL white wine